oskarnesheim/WebDev_project2/README.md

 - http://it2810-08.idi.ntnu.no/project2/

 ## Start the App locally

 ### Environment variables

-To be able to run the app, you need to create a `.env` file in the root folder.
+To be able to run the app, you need to create a `.env` file in the folder you choose to run the app from (Client or root (or both)).
 This file should contain the following variables:

 ```
 NODE_ENV = development